1971 Can-Am season: Series standings

 Points were awarded to the top ten finishers in the order of 20–15–12–10–8–6–4–3–2–1.
 Only the best four placings from the first five races and the best four places from the second five races could be counted towards a driver's series total.
 Points earned but not counted are marked by parenthesis.
-The fourth-place finish overall of Jo Siffert was determined posthumously as Siffert died in October 1971 at a Formula One race at Brands Hatch.